-Angular velocity is the rate of change of angular position of a rotating body.
+Angular velocity is the rate of change of the angular position of a rotating body.
 We can define the angular velocity of a particle as the rate at which the particle rotates around a center point i.e., the time rate of change of its angular displacement relative to the origin.

 Relation between linear velocity and angular velocity

 In this figure, the particle P has been shown to rotate over a fixed axis passing through O. Here, the particle represents a circle on the axis.
 The radius of the circle is the perpendicular distance between point P and the axis.
 The angle indicates the angular displacement Δθ of the given particle at time Δt.
 The average angular velocity in the time Δt is Δθ/Δt.
 Since Δt tends to zero, the ratio Δθ/Δt reaches a limit which is known as the instantaneous angular velocity dθ/dt.
 The instantaneous angular velocity is denoted by ω.

 If the perpendicular distance of a particle from a fixed axis is ri, the linear velocity at a given instant v is given by the relation,

 Vi = ωri

 Similarly, we can write the expression for the linear velocity for n different particles comprising the system.
 From the expression, we can say that for particles lying on the axis, the tangential velocity is zero as the radius is zero.
 Also, the angular velocity ω is a vector quantity which is constant for all the particles comprising the motion.